 Sessions

-By default, our proxy will rotate your IP address upon each request; use sessions to change that behavior.
+By default, our proxy rotates your IP address with each request.
+However, using sessions allows you to override this behavior.

 If you’d like to use the same IP (if available), you’ll get the same IP by specifying the same session name.